dairiki/lektor-redirect/README.md

 This plugin allows pages to specify alternative/old URLs which should redirect to their current location.

+## How it works

+There are two ways that redirects may be implemented by this plugin.
+Either or both may be enabled.

+### Redirect pages

-Redirect pages are generated at the specified URLs.
+Redirect pages can be generated at the specified URLs.
 The template for these pages is up to you, however the intent is that these pages will attempt an _meta refresh_ and/or javascript redirect to the target page.

+### Redirect map

+A _redirect map_ file can be generated.
+This may be used to configure your webserver to issue the desired redirects itself.
+(Currently only an nginx-style map is supported.)

 ## Usage